augmented-os/augmented-os/docs/architecture/components/task_execution_service/examples/advanced_example.md

 # Advanced Task Execution Examples

-This document provides advanced examples of using the Task Execution Layer, focusing on complex task patterns, error handling, retry mechanisms, and integration scenarios.
+This document provides advanced examples of using the Task Execution Service, focusing on complex task patterns, error handling, retry mechanisms, and integration scenarios.

 ## Complex Task Patterns